eunrcn/tp/docs/UserGuide.md

 ## FAQ

 **Q**: How do I transfer my data to another Computer?<br>
-**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous InternHub home folder.
+**A**: Install the InternHub app on the other computer and replace the empty data file it creates with the file containing the data from your previous InternHub *home folder*.

 **Q**: What is a home folder?<br>
-**A**: The home folder is the main directory associated with a user account on a computer.
-It typically contains user-specific settings, documents, downloads, and other personal files.
+**A**: A home folder is the main directory associated with a user account on a computer.
+It typically contains user-specific settings, documents, downloads, and their personal files.
+Here is an example using the user name "internGuy" on a Unix-like system: `/home/internGuy`.
+On a Windows sytem, `C:\users\internGuy`.

+**Q**: Why is the app not running?<br>
+**A**: Ensure that JDK `11` or above is installed.

 **Q**: Does the user know how to open the command terminal/how to change directory (cd) into a folder?<br>
 **A**: Users should refer to the documentation or help resources specific to their operating system for instructions on opening a command terminal and navigating to a directory using the `cd` command.